eliezerreis/magusers/README.md

 ## Additional Features Implemented:

 - **Asynchronous Event Handling**:
     - When a new user is created, a message is sent to a RabbitMQ topic.
 Other services in the system can subscribe to this message for real-time processing.
 This showcases inter-service communication using event-driven architecture.
+If you are running the application using the container approach, you can visit `localhost:15672` user: guest, pass: guest and check the queue messages right after a new user is created.
-    - Technologies used: Spring Boot, RabbitMQ, Spring Cloud, Spring Functions and AOP.
+    - Technologies used: Spring Boot, RabbitMQ, Spring Cloud Streams, and AOP.

 - **Data Validation**:
     - The obejcts received by the endpoints, mainly the ones for creation or deletion, uses Spring Boot validation annotations to ensure correct data formats.